Paris Travel Advice

 Recent Security Risk Events

 A knife attack took place in on the Rue Monsigny in the second arrondissement, on the 12th of May 2018 killing one person and injuring four others.
-The incident is being treated as terrorism related and Islamic State have Islamic State has claimed responsibility for the attack.
-More details to follow...
+The Islamic State has claimed responsibility for the attack.

 8th August 2017 at 8am local time, a driver of a BMW drove into a group of six soldiers leaving their barracks in Levallois-Perret, a northwestern suburb of Paris.
 It is being treated as a suspected terrorist attack, with reports that the car was waiting in a cul-de-sac for the soldiers to leave.
 All six of the soldiers were injured with two in a serious condition.